EngineerMichael/Rasb-PI-Research-Project-Electronic-Engineering-/README.md

 # Rasb-PI-Research-Project-Electronic-Engineering-

-Work In Progress, More Details Reveal After Being Patent, NDA Creating a Raspberry Pi-based ultrasound sensor system to measure the height of bridges or gaps (such as for a vehicle’s clearance) involves the following steps:
+Creating a Raspberry Pi-based ultrasound sensor system to measure the height of bridges or gaps (such as for a vehicle’s clearance) involves the following steps: